Hugh Morgan (businessman): Reserve Bank of Australia

-Morgan was first appointed to the Reserve Bank of Australia in 1981, but was not reappointed after a speech delivered in 1984 attracted criticism for his characterisation of aboriginal Australians.
+Morgan was first appointed to the Reserve Bank of Australia in 1981, but was not reappointed after a speech delivered in 1984 attracted criticism for his characterisation of Aboriginal Australians.
 He was reappointed in 1996 and held the position until 2007.

 Influence on public policy

 Morgan is a vocal member of the Liberal Party of Australia and a Fellow of the Australian Academy of Technology, Science and Engineering (ATSE).
 In 1993, Patricia Howard from The Canberra Times described Morgan as "an extremely high profile defender of a range of "hard" right-wing ideals" and a serial writer of letters to the editors of various newspapers.
-She claimed he had been "instrumental" in forming the H. R. Nicholls Society (an anti-arbitration group) and in funding the Centre for Independent Studies and "other right wing think tanks."
+She claimed he had been "instrumental" in forming the H. R. Nicholls Society (an anti-arbitration group) and in funding the Centre for Independent Studies and "other right wing think tanks".

-At the time of his exit from WMC Resources, Morgan was described in the Sydney Morning Herald as "a key business sounding board for the Federal Government".
+At the time of his exit from WMC Resources, Morgan was described in The Sydney Morning Herald as "a key business sounding board for the Federal Government".
 The former Victorian Premier Jeff Kennett considered him to be one of the most influential people in Australia.
 Kennett described Morgan as having a "profound influence" on Australian policy debates in a "very quiet and yet qualitative way".
-He influenced public policy on matters of trade, taxation, greenhouse gas emissions and Native Title, and during the Howard Government was a frequent guest of the Prime Minister.
+He influenced public policy on matters of trade, taxation, greenhouse gas emissions and native title, and during the Howard government was a frequent guest of the Prime Minister.

 Aboriginal land rights

-Morgan once claimed that Native Title threatened Australia's sovereignty, and was an outspoken opponent of Aboriginal Land Rights in the 1980s and 1990s.
+Morgan once claimed that native title threatened Australia's sovereignty, and was an outspoken opponent of Aboriginal Land Rights in the 1980s and 1990s.
 In the 2000s, Morgan spoke of reconciling mining with Aboriginal welfare and moderated his previously controversial commentary.

 Opposition to action on climate-change

 He is sceptical of global warming, opposed to the Kyoto Protocol and, as a member of the Greenhouse Mafia and president of the Lavoisier Group, was central to a campaign to prevent the Federal Liberal Government from acting to cut emissions (in collaboration with fellow former WMC executive Ray Evans).

+Morgan is a member of the Saltbush Club, a group that promotes climate change denial.